cvetaevvitaliy/fpv-smart-gate/README.md

 # FPV smart gate
-Smart gate for FPV drone racing, based on Zephyr OS and nrf52840 SoC
+Smart gate for FPV drone racing, based on Zephyr OS and nrf52840 SoC <br>
+For communication between all gates - Bluetooth-mesh technology is used

 # Getting started